Skip to main content

 Play your part to reduce the ecological footprint of the island

-All of the conservation efforts on Rottnest Island don’t mean much without the help of everyone who sets foot on the island.
-With just a few mindful actions, we can all help to maintain the beauty and sustainability of the land and sea.
+All of the conservation efforts on Wadjemup / Rottnest Island don’t mean much without the help of everyone who sets foot on the island.
+With just a few mindful actions, we can all help to protect the island's natural beauty and ensure its sustainability for generations to come.

 Here's how you can minimise your impact: